X

 Customers

 Risk: Hexagon’s business activities are conducted in a large number of markets with multiple customer categories.
-In 2022, Surveying was the single largest customer category and accounted for 20 per cent of net sales.
-For Hexagon, this customer category may involve certain risks as a downturn or weak development in the surveying sector can have a negative impact on Hexagon’s business.
-Surveying is followed by customer categories Electronics and Manufacturing with 17 per cent, Infrastructure and Construction with 15 per cent and 10 per cent and Power and Energy with 12 per cent.
+In 2024, General Manufacturing was the single largest customer category and accounted for 12 per cent of net sales.
+For Hexagon, this customer category may involve certain risks as a downturn or weak development in the general manufacturing sector can have a negative impact on Hexagon’s business.
+General Manufacturing is followed by customer categories Other with 11 per cent, Aerospace and Defence with 10 per cent and Mining with 9 per cent.
 Changing demand of Hexagon’s customers is possible as technology needs and consumption change over time.

-Hexagon may face risks, including reputational risks, while global conflicts persist, such as the Ukraine crisis (even though Hexagon’s business in Russia is frozen) due to unauthorized use or misuse of the company’s products.
-Further, the continuing or resurgence of the Covid-19 pandemic or any assimilated pandemic could result in delays, cancellations, or changes to user and industry conferences and other marketing events relating to Hexagon’s solutions, including its own customer and partner events, which may negatively impact the ability to obtain new and retain existing customers, and effectively market Hexagon’s solutions.
+Hexagon may face risks, including reputational risks, while global conflicts persist, due to unauthorised use or misuse of the Group’s products.
+Further, the resurgence of the Covid-19 pandemic or any other outbreak or pandemic could result in delays, cancellations, or changes to user and industry conferences and other marketing events relating to Hexagon’s solutions, including its own customer and partner activities, which may negatively impact the ability to obtain new and retain existing customers, and effectively market Hexagon’s solutions.

-Hexagon’s compliance programme addresses all principles contained in the Code of Business Conduct and Ethics, including export controls.
-Hexagon is committed to complying with appropriate export controls, and the company’s compliance efforts aim to safeguard peace and security by preventing the unlawful trading of items (i.e., goods, software or technology) or diversion to destinations where they may be used for illegal purposes.
+Hexagon is committed to adhering to all applicable legal requirements, including those specified above.
+The Group’s compliance efforts are designed to ensure peace and security by preventing the unlawful trade of items (such as goods, software, or technology) and their diversion to destinations where they may be used for illegal purposes.

 Suppliers

-Risk management: Hexagon has a favourable risk diversification, and no single supplier is decisive for the Group’s performance.
-The largest supplier accounted for approximately 1 per cent of Hexagon’s total net sales in 2022.
+Risk management: Hexagon seeks a favorable risk diversification, and no single supplier is decisive for the Group’s performance.
+The largest supplier accounted for 1 per cent of Hexagon’s total net sales in 2024.
 To minimise the risk of supply shortages or of excessive price variations among suppliers, Hexagon works actively to coordinate sourcing within the Group and to identify alternative suppliers for strategic components.
-Supplier risk surveys are performed (by Hexagon’s external partner) in order to identify and mitigate risks associated with the suppliers’ operations.
+Supplier risk surveys are performed (including those by Hexagon’s external partner) in order to identify and mitigate risks associated with the suppliers’ operations.

 Hexagon also has a sustainability risk assessment and supplier audit process in place, including handling the risk of breaches in human rights.
-Hexagon has a compliance programme in place for suppliers to manage social and ethical risks.
-Hexagon regularly conducts supplier audits to ensure suppliers are compliant with the Hexagon’s Code of Business Conduct and Ethics and Hexagon’s Supplier Code of Conduct.
+Hexagon has implemented a comprehensive compliance programme for suppliers to manage social, legal, and ethical risks.
+The Group regularly conducts supplier audits to ensure adherence to Hexagon’s Code of Business Conduct and Ethics, as well as Hexagon’s Supplier Code of Conduct.
+Compliance training is offered to Hexagon’s suppliers.
+Hexagon also ensures strict adherence to the new EU regulations on supply chain management and updates its supply chain management system accordingly.

 Production and distribution units

 Risk: Hexagon’s production and distribution units are exposed to risks (fire, explosion, natural hazards, machinery damages, cyber threats, infrastructure failures, power outages, etc.) that could lead to property damage and business interruption.
-This risk is further accentuated by climate change, which has a direct impact on the frequency and severity of these events.
+This risk may be further accentuated by climate change, which may impact the frequency and severity of many of these events.

 Human capital